kaixing291-alt/AgentQA-Interpretable-Table-QA-with-Atomic-SQL-and-Feedback-Loops/README.md

 # AgentQA-Interpretable-Table-QA-with-Atomic-SQL-and-Feedback-Loops
-This repository including the supplementary materials for the papper.
+This repository includes the supplementary materials for the papper.
 ## 1.Appendix.docx：
-this file include Prompt of Prompt Engineering.
+this file includes Prompt of Prompt Engineering.